8ta4/say/README.md

 > When does this tool start using my external mic?
 (Planned)

-When you're not in a hideaway and your external mic is plugged in, `say` jumps on it to reduce background noise.
+`say` will use your external mic if:

+- You're not in a hideaway
+- You've specified an external mic to use in a hideaway
+- Your configured external mic is connected

 > How do I set up a hideaway?
 (Planned)